Togeffet/kanimaji/README.md

 # Kanimaji #

+uchisen.com uses python scripts remixed from maurimo to generate the animated .svg files you can see on the individual kanji pages.
+Original kanji .svg files provided by the * [KanjiVG] (http://kanjivg.tagaini.net/) project.

 ## Generation of animations ##

 This is a small utility for transforming KanjiVG images into animated SVG or GIF files, or SVGs that can easily animated via Javascript (with no library dependency!).